w3f/polkadot-wiki/docs/learn/learn-assets.md

 slug: ../learn-assets
 ---

-Assets in the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network can be represented on several chains.
+Assets in the Polkadot ecosystem can be represented on several chains.
 They can take many forms, from a parachain's native token to on-chain representations of off-chain reserves.
 This page focuses on the latter, namely assets issued by a creator (e.g. rights to audited, off-chain reserves held by the creator, or art issued as an NFT).

 The
-[Asset Hub system parachain](https://www.parity.io/blog/statemint-generic-assets-chain-proposing-a-common-good-parachain-to-polkadot-governance/) hosts data structures and logic that specialize in the creation, management, and use of assets in the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network.
+[Asset Hub system parachain](https://www.parity.io/blog/statemint-generic-assets-chain-proposing-a-common-good-parachain-to-polkadot-governance/) hosts data structures and logic that specialize in the creation, management, and use of assets in the network.
 Although other parachains can host applications dealing with assets on the Asset Hub, the hub can be thought of as a trusted "home base" of assets in the network.

-The Asset Hub uses {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} as its native token.
+The Asset Hub uses the relay chain's native token.
 The chain yields its governance to its parent relay chain and has no inflation or era-based rewards for collators (although collators receive a portion of transaction fees).
+As a
+[system parachain](https://polkadot.network/blog/common-good-parachains-an-introduction-to-governance-allocated-parachain-slots/),
-As a [system parachain](https://polkadot.network/blog/common-good-parachains-an-introduction-to-governance-allocated-parachain-slots/), the Asset Hub has a trusted relationship with the relay chain, and as such, can teleport
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} between itself and the relay chain.
-That is,
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} on the Asset Hub is just as good as
+the Asset Hub has a trusted relationship with the relay chain, and as such, can teleport the relay chain's native token between itself and the relay chain.
+That is, the native token on the relay chain is just as good on Asset Hub.
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} on the relay chain.

 The Asset Hub does not support smart contracts.
 See the [Advanced](#advanced-techniques) section at the bottom for a discussion on using proxy and multisig accounts to replicate oft-used contract